 Those jobs that were never coming back started coming back.

-My guess is uh as we eventually get to a post-mortem on things that are gonna have to change moving forward.
+My guess is as we eventually get to a post-mortem on things that are going to have to change moving forward, one of them is the reliance on China for pharmaceuticals or even, you know, it's come up as a challenge.

-The agents, if you will, chemical agents needed to do the COVID-19 testing.
+The agents, if you will, chemical agents needed to do the COVID-19 testing, well, a lot of those raw materials actually come from China.

 We can't be depending on China or any other country for something that, you know, at some point could be about national safety, security, and defense.

-Um, you always have these abuses.
+You always have these abuses.

-I mean, look, as we now move into the phase, assuming we're getting to that time, the leveling off is here, the plateau, the apex, as they were calling it, reached, the downward slope has begun.
+I mean, look, as we now move into the phase, assuming we're getting to that time, the leveling off is here, the plateau, the apex, as they were calling it, reached, a downward slope has begun.

-Uh sad lagging indicator are the number of people that have died now at about 26,000.
+Sad lagging indicator are the number of people that have died now at about 26,000.

 You got to deal with the reality of what you're facing.

-But I think that the next phase is gonna ratchet up really quickly, and you're gonna have the mob and the media, they're gonna transition to two things again because all they ever want to do is bludgeon Donald Trump.
+But I think that the next phase is going to ratchet up really quickly, and you're going to have the mob and the media.

-And it's not about helping people, it's not about answers, it's not about solutions.
+And it's not about helping people.

-That's why the Democrats have been fighting so hard to change election laws, even going as far as the Commonwealth of Virginia, you will no longer need any photo ID.
+That's why the Democrats have been fighting so hard to change election laws, even going as far as the Commonwealth of Virginia.

 Okay.